 On June 3rd MPP Peter Tabuns and I sent another letter to Premier Ford asking him to take immediate action and enact a commercial evictions moratorium.
 Click here to read the letter.

-I held the most recent media conference on June 4th to address the need for an immediate moratorium on commercial evictions and more support for small businesses.
-The Canadian Emergency Commercial Rent Assistance (CECRA) for small businesses has been open since May 25th and many landlords have still not applied.
+I held another media conference on June 4th to address the need for an immediate moratorium on commercial evictions and more support for small businesses.
+The Canadian Emergency Commercial Rent Assistance (CECRA) for small businesses opened May 25th and many landlords did not apply.

 Click here to watch the June 4th media conference, read the media release and view the survey results.